rkolaghassi/CP-gait-prediction/README.md

 ```

 ## Credits
-This research was supported by the Interreg 2 Seas Programme 2014–2020, European Regional Development Fund (ERDF) under Contract2S05-038 (project links: www.motion-interreg.eu and www.interreg2seas.eu/en/MOTION).
+This research was supported by the Interreg 2 Seas Programme 2014–2020, European Regional Development Fund (ERDF) under Contract 2S05-038 (project links: www.motion-interreg.eu and www.interreg2seas.eu/en/MOTION).
 The data used to train these models has been collected and provided by Canterbury Christ Church University, and Chailey Clinical Services, both partners of the MOTION project.